kedi-lang/kedi-zed/docs/KEDI_DSL.md

 - Indentation defines block scope (like Python)
 - Tabs count as width 4 for comparison
-- The preprocessor inserts virtual BEGIN/END kedis on indentation changes
+- The preprocessor inserts virtual BEGIN/END tokens on indentation changes

 ## Basic Syntax Elements